maxamillion/openshift-origin-arm/README.md

 #####Requirements
 * Fedora 19 ARM (armhfp) and compatible device
 * Spare time
-* Patience (no verified to be ready for prime time, there may be dragons)
+* Patience (not verified to be ready for prime time, there may be dragons)

 Most of these instructions are from the
 [OpenShift Puppet Install Docs]("OpenShift Origin Puppet Install Documentation")